 6. conduct interviews

 Schedule interviews with candidates on the shortlist.
-During the pandemic and even after, most companies are conducting interviews remotely, so make sure you understand how to handle remote interviews effectively
+Conducting interviews remotely is common today, so make sure you understand how to handle remote interviews effectively.

 If you're working with Randstad, you can be as involved as you want in this process.
-We partner with you to provide the level of HR and recruiting support you need, which can range from only providing shortlists of candidates to conducting all the interviews for you and sending you pre-qualified candidate profiles.
+We partner with you to provide the level of HR and recruiting support you need.
+This can range from only providing shortlists of candidates to conducting all the interviews for you and sending you pre-qualified candidate profiles.

 Once you have all the information, make a decision on who to hire.
-You probably want to do this several weeks to several months before the person goes on leave to ensure a seamless transition.
-Ideally, there should be some overlap between your employee going on maternity leave and when their replacement starts, to provide knowledge transfer and ensure that no balls are dropped during the transition period.
+You probably want to do this several weeks to several months before the person goes on leave.
+Ideally, schedule some overlap between your employee going on maternity leave and their replacement’s start date.
+This allows for seamless knowledge transfer and ensures no balls get dropped during the transition period.

 8. onboard and provide training

 Planning ahead and making the final hiring decision before someone goes on leave gives you time for onboarding and training that involves the person going on leave.
-This allows them to update their replacement on tasks and projects on the go and ensure everything goes smoothly.
-Even the most qualified of candidates need some orientation time and training to fit into your team and use systems and processes that may be unique to your company.
+This gives them the chance to update their replacement on tasks and projects on the go and ensure everything goes smoothly.
+Even the most qualified candidates need orientation and training to fit into your team and learn your company’s systems and processes.

 let an HR partner take the task from your shoulders

 An HR partner such as Randstad can take over some or all of this work for you, providing peace of mind for everyone involved.
-Check out our guide on how to use an HR partner to hire temporary workers to find out more about how we can support you in finding maternity leave replacements.
+Check out our guide on how to use an HR partner to hire temporary workers to find out more about how we can help you find a maternity leave replacement.